 - The Extraordinary Adventures of Arsene Lupin, Gentleman-Burglar.
 You can buy this book on Amazon.

 Which Arsène Lupin story is the Netflix series based on?

-Netflix series Lupin doesn’t adapt the Arsène Lupin books by Leblanc, but rather takes inspiration from them.
+Netflix series Lupin Part One and Part Two don't adapt the Arsène Lupin books by Leblanc, but rather take inspiration from them.

 The show follows Assane Diop, a disciple of Lupin who takes inspiration from Leblanc's character, settings, and stories for his own heists, becoming a kind of modern-day Lupin in the process.